 De-matting a cat is typically not a fun experience for the feline or the human.
-Take things slowly, and don't be surprised if you can't remove all the mats in one sitting.
-You may want to enlist the help of an assistant because even though this technique is the easiest and least painful way to get rid of mats, it takes a lot of patience.
+It's important to take things slowly and be patient since mats are often difficult to remove in one sitting.
+You may want to enlist the help of an assistant because even though this technique is the easiest and least painful way to get rid of mats, it takes a lot of diligence.

 Most cats groom nearly constantly (or so it seems), and it's not just due to vanity.
 Fur licking keeps a cat's skin healthy and stimulates sebaceous glands in their skin to produce oil to lubricate the fur.

 Usually, grooming keeps the fur clean and prevents fleas from taking hold.
 But sometimes, if something becomes stuck in its fur or a cat neglects its grooming, mats may form.
 These clumps of fur can be painful for the cat.
 Certain breeds of cats (Persians, Maine Coons, and other long-haired breeds) are more likely to develop mats.

 If your cat has stopped grooming altogether, this could be a sign of a serious health issue, and a trip to the veterinarian is in order.
 But if there are one or two spots of stubborn matted fur, you should be able to take care of them at home.

 Removing mats from cats takes a steady hand, a lot of patience and sometimes more than one person, to keep the cat calm.